 Our migration programme of Fellowships seeks projects focused on strengthening cohesion and communications, tackling isolation and supporting community engagements, and is supported by The Linbury Trust.
 The Linbury Trust makes grants to organisations and towards causes across a broad range of categories, including the arts, education, environment and heritage, medicine and social welfare.

-The Prince’s Countryside Fund was established by HRH The Prince of Wales in 2010 and aims to enhance the prospects of family farm businesses and the quality of rural life.
+The Prince’s Countryside Fund was established by HRH The Prince of Wales in 2010 and aims to improve the quality of life for those living and working in rural areas.
 They believe that the British countryside is our most valuable natural asset and its contribution to our everyday life cannot be underestimated.
-The Prince's Countryside Fund ensures the ideas and recommendations from the Fellowships reach policy makers and other relevant groups and individuals.

 Economy and enterprise

-The 2019 Fellowships in education are being supported by The Mercers Charitable Foundation, one of The Mercers’ Company’s associated charities.
+The 2020 Fellowships in education are being supported by The Mercers' Charitable Foundation, one of The Mercers’ Company’s associated charities.
 The Mercers have a rich history of philanthropy in relation to young people and education.

 Environment & resources